ryanjgallagher/focalevents/twitter/README.md

 - Tweets from the filter stream
 - Tweets from the full-archive search
-- Conversation reply threads from tweets collected from a focal event stream and/or search
+- Conversation reply threads from tweets collected from a focal event stream/search
 - Quote tweets quoting any tweets collected from a focal event search ([not needed for stream tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query#quote-tweets))
--  User timelines of users who tweeted during a focal event stream and/or search
+-  User timelines of users who tweeted during a focal event stream/search

 In addition, there are tools for easily updating and backfilling any of the above queries (except quote tweets).
 All of the data is linked through the `event` field in the PostgreSQL tables (see below for details on table organization).